HadiGhorabFG/RPG-Shop-System/README.md

 # RPG-Shop-System

 Hadi Ghorab FG21FT
-RPG Shop System framework for generic rpg games with buying and selling functionality and storing items in an inventory.
+RPG Shop System framework for generic rpg games with buying and selling functionality and storing items in an inventory, and ffxiv crafting sytem replica.

 Patterns:
 - Singletons, in `ShopUI.cs` and `ItemsManager.cs` as Instance.